joseafierro/Clinical_BERT_analyzer/README.md

-🏥 Healthcare AI Analyzer
+Healthcare AI Analyzer

-Healthcare AI Analyzer is a Python application that performs advanced analysis on unstructured clinical text using transformer-based medical NLP models.
-It supports concept extraction, summarization, semantic similarity search, urgency classification, and specialty routing — all through an interactive terminal menu.
+Healthcare AI Analyzer is a Python application for advanced analysis of unstructured clinical text using transformer-based medical NLP models.
+It supports concept extraction, summarization, semantic similarity search, urgency classification, and specialty routing through an interactive terminal interface.

-This tool is intended for clinicians, medical data scientists, and healthcare NLP researchers who want a fast way to explore clinical documentation using models such as BioBERT, BART, and MNLI without building the pipeline from scratch.
+The tool is intended for clinicians, healthcare data scientists, and NLP researchers who require a ready-to-use pipeline for clinical documentation analysis using models such as BioBERT, BART, and MNLI.

-🚀 Features
+Key Features
-Feature	Description
+Capability	Description
-🧠 Medical Concept Extraction	Uses BioBERT embeddings to identify key biomedical terms.
+Medical concept extraction	Identifies relevant biomedical terminology using BioBERT embeddings.
-📝 Clinical Note Summarization	Generates concise summaries using BART (abstractive).
+Clinical note summarization	Generates concise summaries using BART (abstractive summarization).
-🔍 Similar Case Search	Finds top semantically similar clinical notes using cosine similarity.
+Semantic case similarity	Compares notes using cosine similarity of BioBERT embeddings.
-🚨 Urgency Classification	Zero-shot classification into emergency / urgent / routine / follow-up levels.
+Urgency classification	Categorizes cases as emergency, urgent, routine, or follow-up using zero-shot classification.
-🏥 Specialty Routing	Recommends appropriate medical specialty (cardiology, neurology, pulmonology, etc.).
+Specialty routing	Suggests the most appropriate clinical specialty (e.g., cardiology, neurology, pulmonology).
-📊 Batch Analysis	Applies classification and routing to all notes inside the dataset.
+Batch analysis	Processes all notes in a dataset automatically.
-🖥️ GPU Support	Uses CUDA automatically if available for faster inference.
+Optional GPU acceleration	Uses CUDA if available for faster model inference.
-📦 Requirements
+Dependencies

 The script automatically detects missing dependencies and offers to install them.

-Core packages:
+Required Python packages:

 transformers
 torch